-So you’re new to Jira Service Desk or you’ve been using it for a while and you need to optimize it.
-Or you’ve got a working Jira Software project and you’re about to convert it to Jira Service Desk.
+So you’re new to Jira Service Management or you’ve been using it for a while and you need to optimize it.
+Or you’ve got a working Jira Software project and you’re about to convert it to Jira Service Management.

 Do a little digging into your existing data and think about the most common services requested of your team in the last week, month, and 3 months.
 Your Service Desk should have those top requests, right up front.

 Don’t make customers dig for what they need.
 That top 10 list is a great place to start.
 Remember, you’re not committed forever and ever.
 You can change these later, add to them, and refine them.
 But start with top 10.It will make your initial roll out WAY easier.